UCU industrial action - FAQs for students

-We will make every effort to ensure that coursework is returned as normal.
-However, it is possible that some pieces of work may be subject to a delay and we will keep you informed if we think that this is going to be the case.
+We have made every effort to ensure that coursework is returned as normal.
+However, it is possible that some pieces of work may be subject to a delay and we will do our best to keep you informed if we think that this is going to be the case.

-Will I be assessed on topics which were not covered because of the strike action?
+Will I be assessed on topics that were not covered because of the strike action?

-We are advising staff that they should seek to set assessments (e.g. exams, coursework or other assignments) which students have the best possible opportunity to complete based on the material taught, whilst ensuring that the overall learning outcomes of the module/degree programme are met.
-We will take steps in advance as part of our exam preparation protocols to ensure that examinations set on any modules which have been affected by strike action cover topics which you have been taught.
+No. Staff have been advised that they should set assessments (e.g. exams, coursework or other assignments) which students have the best possible opportunity to complete based on the material taught prior to the assessment, whilst ensuring that the overall learning outcomes of the module/degree programme are met.
+We will put in place additional checks as part of our exam preparation protocols to ensure that examinations set on any modules which were affected by strike action cover topics which you have already been taught.
 We will also have additional checks in place after the examinations to ensure that no students' marks have been affected.

 Will my marks be affected?